Dominion Energy Supports an Open and Accessible Democratic Process

 Dominion Energy’s policies ensure that all corporate political donations made by the company are in full compliance with all applicable federal and state election laws, rules and regulations.
 Dominion Energy’s policies also ensure that representatives of the corporation file all necessary reports with the various state boards of election and the Federal Elections Commission in a complete and timely manner.
 All requests for political contributions are reviewed by the company’s Corporate Affairs Department before any contributions are made to ensure compliance with Dominion Energy’s political spending policies and all applicable laws and regulations.

 Federal law generally places limits on a corporation's ability to participate in the political process.
 Thus, Dominion Energy does not contribute corporate funds directly to federal or state political candidates, committees or parties, where prohibited.
 However, on a limited basis, we use corporate funds to make contributions to 527 organizations (tax-exempt organizations that engage in political activities) and trade associations with the approval of the senior governmental affairs officer.
-Dominion Energy also makes contributions to a limited number of 501(c)(4) organizations whose primary purpose is to promote social welfare, including Rotary Clubs, Volunteer Fire Departments and chapters of the League of Women Voters.
-These contributions are not given for political purposes.
+Dominion Energy also makes contributions to a limited number of 501(c)(4) organizations whose primary purpose is to promote social welfare, and, in rare instances, those organizations which appear they may utilize some funds for policy and political purposes.

 Each state where Dominion Energy does business has different regulations governing political contributions in state and local elections.
 Dominion Energy participates in the political process in accordance with all state laws, and any and all corporate contributions are expected to comply with all applicable state laws and regulations.
 Our contribution decisions are based on what is in the best interests of Dominion Energy and not based on the personal preference of our executives.